AI Enhanced Lenses

 • The depths of field for various tasks done

-• … and THEN reincorporate newly received data and results back into it all, and refine your own algorithm further.
+• … and THEN reincorporate newly received data back into the process to further refine your own algorithm!

 The Result?

-You now have an evolving lens designing algorithm that produces lenses that have just as many nanoscopic corrections as another digitally surfaced lens, but now those corrections are updated for general modern uses as well as your personal physiology based on millions of data points that we humans could never have the time to pour over ourselves.
+• You now have an evolving lens designing algorithm that produces better and better lenses that have just as many nanoscopic corrections as another digitally surfaced lens, but now those corrections are updated for general modern uses as well as your personal physiology based on millions of data points that we humans could never have the time to pour over ourselves.

 • Ease of use and initial adaptation